National Space Trophy Winners

 overseeing, as Director of the Jet Propulsion Lab in California, a series of spectacular unmanned missions to the outer planets.

-Dr. Allen was born in Miami, Florida, graduated from West Point in 1946, and served in the Strategic Air Command's 7th
+Allen was born in Miami, Florida, graduated from West Point in 1946, and served in the Strategic Air Command's 7th

 Bombardment Group at Carswell Air Force Base.
 He received masters and doctorate degrees in physics from the University of

 Illinois in 1952 and '54.
-He rose to the rank of General in the Air Force, eventually becoming the Air Force Chief of Staff and
+He rose to the rank of in the Air Force, eventually becoming the Air Force Chief of Staff and

 member of the Joint Chiefs of Staff.
-General Allen retired from the Air Force and became the director of JPL and vice president
+Allen retired from the Air Force and became the director of JPL and vice president

 of the California Institute of Technology in 1982.
 There, he oversaw the teams responsible for the Magellan Venus radar mapper,